36 min read

 The misinformation in this day and age is too easy to weaponize.
 One bad claim, and the entire pattern gets written off.
 So I am setting aside the usual sarcasm and wit I normally deploy.
 This requires factual precision and logical consistency, especially when topics like this have historically been buried under noise, ridicule, and contradictions.

 The honest version is both harder and cleaner than either extreme.
-No, the public has not been shown proof that all eight cases are linked or that our government had any involvement.
+No, the public has not been shown proof that all fifteen cases are linked or that our government had any involvement.
 But this is not just meaningless noise.
-In under two years, you got a dead JPL bio-signature scientist, a missing Los Alamos engineer, a vanished aerospace materials figure in an AFRL-adjacent lane, another missing person linked publicly to Los Alamos, a murdered MIT fusion director, a missing Novartis scientist later believed found in a lake, a murdered Caltech astrophysicist whose alleged killer had already been arrested on his property with a rifle, and a missing former AFRL commander.

-Every scientist involved with matters of deep national security.
-Each one dying or disappearing under mysterious circumstances.
-And this is not the first time we have seen clusters of scientists disappear under strange circumstances.
-This is just the first time we were able to recognize the pattern so quickly.
+Every scientist on this list was involved with matters of deep national security.
+Each one died or disappeared under circumstances that remain unresolved.
+This is not the first time we have seen a cluster like this.
+It is the first time we recognized the pattern this quickly.

 The story is weird enough on the facts alone.
 You do not need to lie to make it sound strange.
 Strange is the new normal.
 Keep asking questions.
 I know I will.